ReScience/rescience.github.io/ten-years.md

 years ago**.
 This code can be anything (statistical analysis, numerical simulation, data processing, etc.), can be written in any language and can address any scientific domain.
-The only mandatory condition to enter the challenge is to have published a scientific article **before 2010** that includes some code, in a journal or a conference with proceedings.
+The only mandatory condition to enter the challenge is to have published a scientific article **before 2010**, in a journal or a conference with proceedings, which contains results produced by code, irrespectively of whether this code was published in some form at the time or not.

 Note that we do not ask you to write a new version of your old code.
 We ask you instead to **try to make your old code to run on modern hardware/software**